vratislavvv/folD/README.md

 Every piece of data is stored in sqlite3 database that is automatically created for you when you create django project.

 ## Code structure
 To start off, in the code, there are three main important folders.
 First one called folD which represents the project folder, and then 2 application folders.
-First application folder called myapp, and second one called accessing.
+First application folder called *myapp*, and second one called *accessing*.

-Let's start with the accessing.
+Let's start with the *accessing*.
 This app has only one and single purpose, and that is authentification.
 It is much safer to handle authentification this way than having everything in a single app.
 The authentification system is handled by Django user authentification system.

+*Myapp* is basically for everything else.
+This app manages everything related to folD AFTER you log in.